Board of Directors

 board member / massachusetts general hospital DIRECTOR OF DEVELOPMENT

 Molly McCarthy is director of development at Massachusetts General Hospital, where she raises philanthropic support on behalf of the Department of Psychiatry to advance its four-part mission of patient care, research, education, and community health.
-With a decade of experience in philanthropy, Molly has previously worked in higher education, the environment, and the arts, including The Phoenix Symphony.
+With more than a decade of experience in philanthropy, Molly has previously worked in higher education, the environment, and the arts, including The Phoenix Symphony.
 Molly graduated from the Herberger College of the Arts at Arizona State University with a degree in violin performance.

 CARNEGIE HALL & BAY CHAMBER CONCERTS